-Muscular endurance is the ability to perform repeated muscular effort over a period of time without fatigue.
-A good muscular endurance can perform more number of repetitions of a particular strength training exercise such as running, jogging, cross-training on an elliptical machine, etc.
+Muscular endurance is the ability to perform repeated muscular efforts over a period of time without fatigue.
+A good muscular endurance can perform more repetitions of a particular strength training exercise such as running, jogging, cross-training on an elliptical machine, etc.

 3. Muscular strength

 Muscular strength is defined as the maximum amount of force produced by a muscle in a single effort.
 It is the ability of the muscle to exert strength during a workout or an activity.
-To increase your muscular strength, exercise using heavy weight for 3-6 times.
-It is measured by maximum amount of strength a muscle has while lifting or during an exertion.
-The best ways to improve the muscular strength is by performing anaerobic weightlifting exercises like the bench press, leg press, shoulder press, or bicep curls etc.
+To increase your energy and muscular strength, exercise using heavy weights 3-6 times or you can consider creatine first.
+It’s used to improve exercise performance and muscle mass.
+It is measured by the maximum amount of strength a muscle has while lifting or during exertion.
+The best way to improve muscular strength is by performing anaerobic weightlifting exercises like bench press, leg press, shoulder press, bicep curls, etc.

 5. Body composition

-Body composition is the percent of body fat compared to your lean body mass (muscles, bones, tendons, ligament, organs etc.).
-High percentages of body fat can lead to coronary disease, diabetes, high blood pressure, metabolic disease, low energy and many more.
-It is directly relates to the overall fitness level.
-It consider the individual body type according to the height, frame size, weight and the ratio of the fat mass to lean muscle mass.
+Body composition is the percent of body fat compared to your lean body mass (muscles, bones, tendons, ligaments, organs, etc.).
+High percentages of body fat can lead to coronary disease, diabetes, high blood pressure, metabolic disease, low energy, and many more.
+It directly relates to the overall fitness level.
+It considers the individual body type according to height, frame size, weight, and the ratio of fat mass to lean muscle mass.

 It is important to focus on all of these five fitness components in order to have a complete and effective fitness plan.
-The fitness plan will help ensure optimal health and prevent chronic disease like heart disease, osteoporosis, diabetics etc.
+The fitness plan will help ensure optimal health and prevent chronic diseases like heart disease, osteoporosis, diabetes, etc.